98ZhaoJeffrey/Discord-Economy-Bot/README.md

 Market: Put you services and products on the market so people can later search for it

-Casino: Feeling lucky> Try your lucky a few casino games and win big!
+Casino: Feeling lucky?
+Try your lucky a few casino games and win big!

 ### Technology used